j-marple-dev/SLAMBOX-SDK/README.md

-# FlexXlam SDK
+# SLAMBOX SDK
-FlexXlam SDK is a C++ library specifically designed for seamless communication with the FlexXlam device.
+SLAMBOX SDK is a C++ library specifically designed for seamless communication with the SLAMBOX device.
-The FlexXlam device empowers LiDAR devices with simultaneous localization and mapping (SLAM) algorithms.
+The SLAMBOX device empowers LiDAR devices with simultaneous localization and mapping (SLAM) algorithms.
-FlexXlam SDK allows developers to effortlessly integrate and control FlexXlam functionality in their C++ applications, offering advanced spatial awareness and navigation capabilities.
+SLAMBOX SDK allows developers to effortlessly integrate and control SLAMBOX functionality in their C++ applications, offering advanced spatial awareness and navigation capabilities.

 # 1. Getting started